Home

 The word “cryptanalysis” is a sandwich of two ancient Greek terms:

-We could generalize even further and say that cryptanalysis is the study of any information system with the goal of uncovering the hidden information in the system.
-This is done using various mathematical tools to examine the information that is available.
+We could generalize even further and say that cryptanalysis is the study of any information system to uncover the hidden information in the system.
+This is done using various mathematical tools to examine the available information.

 What Are the Different Types of Cryptanalysis?